k94ll13nn3/AutoConstructor/README.md

 ## Configuration

-By default, null ckecks with `ArgumentNullException` will be generated when needed.
+By default, null checks with `ArgumentNullException` will be generated when needed.
 To disable this behavior, set `AutoConstructor_DisableNullChecking` to `false` in the project file:

 ``` xml